Elizabeth Vignoles in 1861 by J Froge, Bilbao

 Photograph courtesy of John Vignoles – private family papers

 Elizabeth Vignoles née Hodge holds unique status as the first woman to join the Photographic Society (now the Royal Photographic Society) on 31st January 1853.
-Daughter of gentleman farmer John Hodge, Elizabeth was the second wife of eminent civil engineer Charles Blacker Vignoles (1793-1875), a founder member of the society and keen advocate of photography.
+Daughter of gentleman farmer John Hodge, Elizabeth was the second wife of eminent civil engineer Charles Blacker Vignoles (1793-1875), a member of the society and keen advocate of photography.

-The Photographic Society demonstrated a ground breaking approach in its gesture of equality to male and female photographers, and in its first year attracted the membership of six pioneering women.
+The Photographic Society demonstrated a ground breaking approach in its gesture of equality to male and female photographers, and in its first year attracted the membership of seven pioneering women.
 Elizabeth attended the first meeting of the newly formed Photographic Society on 3rd February 1853 but did not take part in the Photographic Society exhibitions.
 She supported her husband in hosting early meetings of the Council of the Photographic Society at their home at 21 Duke Street, Westminster.

 Elizabeth Hodge was born in Brampton, Devon in about 1813, but her exact date of birth or baptism is unknown.
 Little is known of her early life, but on 16th June 1849 she married Charles Blacker Vignoles at St Martin in the Fields London, by licence granted 14th June 1849.
 She became step mother to the five grown-up children of Charles’s marriage to Mary Griffiths (d.1834) but Elizabeth and Charles did not have any children.